Best Pickleball Paddles in India (2026)

 - +Hyperfoam edge walls — most forgiving edges in this roundup

-- +T700 RAW carbon friction — maximum spin generation
+- +T700 RAW carbon friction surface — maximum spin generation

 - +5.6-inch elongated handle for two-handed backhand play